Storybooks for Teaching Density and Buoyancy in the Classroom

 Expand Further for the Older Grades

 Liquids have what is known as a buoyant force.
 It is the lifting force on an object placed in a liquid.
-The buoyant force is related to the density of the object placed in a liquid.
+The buoyant force is related to the object's density in the liquid.

-If the object is denser then the buoyant force the object will sink.
-If the object is less dense than the liquid the buoyant force will lift the object to the surface.
+If the object is denser, the buoyant force causes the object to sink.
+If the object is less dense than the liquid, the buoyant force will lift it to the surface.

 These books are great for getting more in-depth with